 Between to two hotels, you’ve got everything from grab-and-go quick service to full-blown fine-dining.
 Shula’s Steakhouse, Il Mulino, and celebrity chef Todd English’s Bluezoo are the two standout signature restaurants.
 Bluezoo, in particular, is a really fun dinner spot.
 For character dining, there is the buffet-style Garden Grove.
 One of my personal favorite places here is Kimonos, an excellent sushi (with a side of karaoke) joint inside the Swan.

 So, of the areas that the Swan and Dolphin lack in some areas of the “full” Disney experience, food is definitely not one of them.
-And you still have walking access to all restaurants at the Beach & Yacht Club, Epcot, Hollywood Studios.
+And you still have walking access to all restaurants at the Beach & Yacht Club, the Boardwalk, Epcot, and Hollywood Studios.

 The Swan and Dolphin’s non-Disney management is a pro or a con, depending on who you ask.
 Many regulars feel that the Swan and Dolphin’s Starwood management is actually a step above what you’ll find at a Disney resort.
 This is probably splitting hairs though, because I believe that they all do a pretty decent job.
 Disney is still very involved with the Swan and Dolphin, so standards stay high.